gatsbyjs/gatsby/docs/docs/query-filters.md

 ### History and Sift

-For a long time Gatsby used the [sift.js](https://github.com/crcn/sift.js) library through which you can use [MongoDb queries](https://docs.mongodb.com/manual/reference/operator/query/) in JavaScript.
+For a long time Gatsby used the [sift.js](https://github.com/crcn/sift.js) library through which you can use [MongoDB queries](https://docs.mongoDB.com/manual/reference/operator/query/) in JavaScript.

 Unfortunately Sift did not align with how Gatsby used it and so a custom system was written to slowly replace it.
 This system was called "fast filters" and as of gatsby@2.23.0 (June 2020) the Sift library is no longer used.

 ## Query Language

-The syntax and API used by the filters is based on [the MongoDB query syntax](https://docs.mongodb.com/manual/reference/operator/query/) but keep in mind only a subset of comparators is supported in Gatsby.
+The syntax and API used by the filters is based on [the MongoDB query syntax](https://docs.mongoDB.com/manual/reference/operator/query/) but keep in mind only a subset of comparators is supported in Gatsby.

 In general a filter has a "filter path" component ending with a "comparator", and a "filter value".
 It's a way of programmatically asking "show me all nodes where `node[i].a.b.c` leads to a value less than `5`".